Holiday savings accounts

-Which savings accounts should I consider for my holiday savings?
+Which type of holiday savings accounts should I consider?

-You’ll find different types of savings accounts on our marketplace that could help when you’re saving for a holiday, including fixed rate bonds and notice accounts.
+You’ll find different types of savings accounts on our marketplace that could help when you’re trying to top up your holiday savings jar, including fixed rate bonds and notice accounts.
 For more savings tips, see our guide to saving for a holiday.

 Fixed rate bonds allow you to lock away a lump sum for a set amount of time, usually between six months and five years.
 One of the benefits of fixed rate bonds is that they typically offer very competitive rates for a set amount of time.
 This means you’ll earn the same interest rate from the day you open the account until the end of your fixed term, which is particularly good in times of uncertainty and falling interest rates.
 Fixed term accounts might work well if you’re saving over a few years for a once-in-a-lifetime holiday.

 You may also want to consider a notice account for your holiday savings.
 A notice account offers competitive variable interest rates and the flexibility to withdraw your money after a set notice period.
-This account might be right for you if you want to be able to access your holiday savings on fairly short-term notice, typically between 30 and 90 days.
+This account might be right for you if you want to access your money at short notice, typically between 30 and 90 days.

 How do I earn interest from my holiday savings?